Rev. Amy Greene, DMin

 Rev. Robert McGenney, DMin

-Director of CPE and Assistant Director of Spiritual Care
+Director of CPE and Assistant Director of the Center for Spiritual Care

 Rev. Bob McGeeney joined the department in December, 2014, as the Director of Clinical Pastoral Education.
 Before coming to the Cleveland Clinic he served as the ACPE System Supervisor for the Sisters of Charity Health System for 13 years, and he is a retired Chaplain Major in the USAR.
 Bob has a Master of Divinity from Fuller Theological Seminary in California and a Doctor of Ministry degree from Faith Evangelical Lutheran Seminary in Washington.
 He is ordained and endorsed by the American Baptist Churches USA.
 Bob and his wife, Marge LoPresti, have a combined six adult children and seven grandchildren.